postcss/postcss/README.md

 option as an object with the following parameters:

-* `inline` (boolean): indicates the source map should be inserted into the CSS string as a comment.
-By default, PostCSS will inline new source maps only if the source map from a previous step inserted an inline source map.
+* `inline` (boolean): indicates the source map should be inserted into the CSS base64 string as a comment.
+By default it is `true`.
+But if all previous map are in separated too, PostCSS will not inline map too.

   If you inline a source map, `result.map` will be empty, as the source map will be contained within the text of `result.css`.

-  As a shortcut, `map { inline: true }` is equivalent to `map: 'inline'`.

 * `prev` (string, object, or boolean): map content from a previous processing step (for example, Sass compilation).
 PostCSS will try to read the previous